-- Student Notification System - www.Tennessee College of Applied Technology NashvilleNashville.edu
+- Student Notification System School CAST

+- Tennessee College of Applied Technology Nashville (https://tcatnashville.edu/)

-- (615) 425.5500 - Local TV Stations
+- (615) 425.5500

+- Local TV Stations

-Do not confuse announcements regarding Tennessee College of Applied Technology - Nashville with Community Colleges, Universities, or Public Schools.
+Do not confuse announcements regarding the Tennessee College of Applied Technology Nashville with Community Colleges, Universities, or Public Schools.
 A cancellation of day classes does not mean that night classes will also be canceled, or vice versa.
-Any instructional time, which is lost due to College closures, may be made-up at the end of the term in which the closure occurs.
-Generally, the break period between Fall term and Spring term will be used to make up any missed days.
+Any instructional time, which is lost due to College closures, may be made up at the end of the term in which the closure occurs.
+Generally, the break period between the Fall term and Spring term will be used to make up any missed days.